XVI

 For almost a year now I have been writing one poem.
 Every piece is the same, same words, same topic same line breaks.
 I enrolled at uni to be pushed but I can never do what I’m told.
 I argue with everything, fighting for my shitty angst.
 All I have is this angst, without it I don’t write, the same six words I have loved since 2016.

 God I hope I can write something new.
 Sweet and light and careful.
+Most for all digestible.

 Dorothea Blythe